SummaryRead the full fact sheet

 The two main types of surgical intervention include:

-- Coronary angioplasty – a thin tube is threaded into the coronary arteries via a blood vessel in the groin, in a similar procedure to cardiac catheterisation.
+- coronary angioplasty – a thin tube is threaded into the coronary arteries via a blood vessel in the groin or wrist, in a similar procedure to cardiac catheterisation.
 A small balloon attached to the end of the tube is inflated, which widens the blocked portion of the artery and allows increased blood flow to the affected part of the heart muscle.
 Stents (tubular grids) may be inserted to hold open the affected part of the artery.
+The balloon is then deflated and removed

 Long-term management of angina

-Fatty plaques will continue to narrow the coronary arteries unless the person makes substantial lifestyle changes under medical supervision.
-These include:
+Fatty plaques will continue to narrow the coronary arteries unless you make substantial lifestyle changes under medical supervision – even if you’ve had surgery for angina.
+Stents can develop plaque over time just like an artery.
+Lifestyle changes include:

 - maintaining your psychological and social health